-- Sarbanes-Oxley Act ("SOX") requirements to maintain and verify internal process controls, including controls for material event awareness and notification. - The implementation of the Emergency Economic Stabilization Act of 2008 and the American Recovery and Reinvestment Act of 2009 by federal regulators to manage the financial crisis in the United States; - Laws and regulations regarding export controls as they apply to FICO products delivered in non-US countries.
+- The application or extension of consumer protection laws, including, laws governing the use of the Internet and telemarketing, and credit repair; - Laws and regulations applicable to operations in other countries, for example, the European Union's Privacy Directive and the Foreign Corrupt Practices Act; and - Sarbanes-Oxley Act ("SOX") requirements to maintain and verify internal process controls, including controls for material event awareness and notification. - The implementation of the Emergency Economic Stabilization Act of 2008 and the American Recovery and Reinvestment Act of 2009 by federal regulators to manage the recent financial crisis in the United States; - Laws and regulations regarding export controls as they apply to FICO products delivered in non-US countries.